admhpr/oversight/content/blog/building-better-software.md

 #### Macro complexity

 Macro complexity is addressed at the application or applications level.
+How applications communicate across application boundaries.

+* RESTful API's
+* Events
+* Hooks

 #### Time and asynchronous programming